iawia002/lux/README.md

 ## Contributing

 Annie is an open source project and built on the top of open source projects.
-If you are interested, welcome to contribute, let's make Annie better, together 💪
+If you are interested, you are welcome to contribute, let's make Annie better, together 💪

 Check out the [Contributing Guide](./CONTRIBUTING.md) to get started.